system76/tech-docs/src/models/oryp9/repairs.md

 1. Place the machine lid-side down.
     - Use a soft surface (such as a towel) to avoid scratches.
 2. Remove the 16 bottom panel screws.
-    - On the 15" model, the two back corner screws are longer than the rest (highlighted red below.)
-CHECK
-    - On the 17" model, all screws are the same length.

 ![Bottom panel screws](./img/bottom-panel-screws.webp)